flipacholas/Architecture-of-consoles/articles/game-boy.md

 #### Hardware access

-The Sharp keeps a 8-bit data bus and a 16-bit address bus, so up to 64 KB of memory can be addressed.
+The SM83 keeps an 8-bit data bus and a 16-bit address bus, so up to 64 KB of memory can be addressed.
 The memory map is composed of:
   - Cartridge space.
   - WRAM and Display RAM.
   - I/O (joypad, audio, graphics and LCD)